draperlaboratory/VaderModularFuzzer/docs/distributed_fuzzing.md

 See [core_modules_readme.md](coremodules/core_modules_readme.md) for additional configuration parameters for these modules.

+### Corpus Minimization - Ubuntu
 To minimize the haystack corpus, create a new scenario using `clusterCorpusMin.yaml` and `haystack.yaml` as the `Configuration Files`.  **Select a type of `Minimizer` in the drop down `Type` menu.**  No seeds are needed for this scenario, because it will always retrieve the entire corpus.

 ![UI Image](./img/UI_CorpusMinScenario.png)

+### Corpus Minimization - Windows
+To minimize the haystack corpus, create a new scenario using `clusterCorpusMin.yaml` and `haystack_libfuzzer.yaml` as the `Configuration Files`.  **Select a type of `Minimizer` in the drop down `Type` menu.**  No seeds are needed for this scenario, because it will always retrieve the entire corpus.

+### Corpus Minimization - Continued

 Make sure you have at least one available VMF fuzzer (if you have used all of your VMF fuzzers, you can temporarily unassign a VMF from fuzzing by decreasing the capacity of one of your scenarios by 1).
 Click the `Minimize` button to run the minimization scenario.